 Finally, review the National Junior Honor Society Constitution and make sure your school is willing to comply with these national policies.

 Step 2: Complete a New Charter Application

 If your school meets the requirements in step 1, you are ready to complete and submit an application for a chapter either online or by mail.

 Complete an application online.

 The annual fee is $385.
 Billing cycle runs July 1 – June 30.

 As you await approval, we encourage you to browse this website and become more familiar with the NJHS membership pillars and our commitment to challenging students to develop their leadership skills through active involvement in activities and community service.

 Step 3: Get Ready to Begin

 The national office will notify you by email with your login information once your chapter is approved.
-You’ll then receive a letter and welcome materials.
-You will also have access to the NJHS Handbook and member-only portions of this website.
+You can then access the NJHS Handbook and member-only portions of this website.
 These resources will help your chapter to develop: